-He also serves as Head of the Graduate Studies in Behavioral Health Program (Behavioral Health Concentration), a collaborative graduate degree and research program in the Department of Community & Family Health (USF College of Public Health) and in the Department of Child & Family Studies (USF College of Behavioral & Community Sciences).
+He also serves as Head of the Graduate Studies in Behavioral Health Program (Behavioral Health Concentration), a collaborative graduate degree, teaching, and research program between the Department of Community & Family Health (USF College of Public Health) and the Department of Child & Family Studies (USF College of Behavioral & Community Sciences).
 He also serves as an Adjunct Associate Professor of Health Services Research at The University of Texas School of Public Health at Houston.

 Dr. Levin received his undergraduate degree from the University of Wisconsin-Madison, and his graduate degrees from The University of Texas.
 He completed a post-doctoral fellowship in psychiatric epidemiology in the Department of Psychiatry at The University of Texas Medical School at Houston.
 He also holds a certification in Behavioral Health Management from the Association of Behavioral Healthcare Management, National Council for Community Behavioral Healthcare.

 Dr. Levin currently serves as Editor-in-Chief of the Journal of Behavioral Health Services & Research, a quarterly, scholarly journal that publishes articles on the organization, financing, delivery, and outcomes of alcohol, drug abuse, and mental health services.